isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   TKEY protocol for the DNS server.
 The TKEY lifetime parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

+- ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but a GSS-TSIG key is available.
+  The fallback parameter per server takes precedence.
+Default and supported values are the same as for the global level parameter.

 - ``user-context`` is an optional parameter (see :ref:`user-context` for a general description of user contexts in Kea).